allenlinatoc/servicenow-scripters/README.md

 # servicenow-scripters
-Useful scripts that can be used.
+Useful scripts for ServiceNow.
 Dedicated to work with Helsinki.